 Encouraging involvement in prosocial activities, spending more time with the child or teen, and brainstorming alternative means of having fun are also helpful.
 As a parent or guardian, there is the option to follow through with treatment, even if involuntary, so long as the child or teen is a designated minor.
 The more comprehensive the approach, the more likely a successful outcome.

-Preventing an Internet Addiction
+Preventing Internet Addiction

-- Limiting time spent on the Internet and accessible devices
+- Limiting time spent on the internet and accessible devices

 - Limit time spent on electronics in general

-- Be intentional with what you are doing online and not engage distractions that may keep you on longer
+- Be intentional with what you are doing online and do not engage distractions that may keep you on longer

 - Participate in prosocial activities that you enjoy